 2. Email is still a popular survey distribution channel, but text message is moving up the ranks

-When asked about distribution channels, the majority of customer service agents reported using a link or button in an email (72%), followed by the method of one-touch email.
-However, the service industry recognizes the importance of needing to provide mobile-friendly surveys, given that 48% of its customers are responding via mobile devices.
-So, although text message surveys ranked 4th as a survey distribution channel, we foresee this trend moving upward in the following years.
+When asked about distribution channels, most customer service agents said they use a link or button in an email (72%), followed by the method of one-touch email.
+However, the service industry understands the need for mobile-friendly surveys since 48% of customers are responding through mobile devices.
+While text message surveys ranked 4th as a survey distribution channel, we expect this trend to grow in the coming years.

 Especially since mobile-friendly surveys are the 2nd most important feedback feature that customer service teams can’t live without, following CRM integration.
 See below.